codecraftuk/codecraftuk.github.io/_posts/2017-01-01-lean-coffee.md

 ---
 layout: post
 title: Lean Coffee
 description: For our January event, we're going to have a Lean Coffee session.
+7pm, Thursday 19th January, The Raven.
 ---

 For our January event, we're going to have another Lean Coffee session.
 Everyone has questions about software development, craftmanship and engineering techniques that they'd like to discuss with a like-minded group: this is your chance.